 As Harper & Tucker grows and matures, some changes happen naturally, so gradually we barely notice.
 But recently, we have been pondering a change that will be more intentional.
 It has become obvious to us that we would like to support and grow our company alongside brands whose ethics and practices mirror our own.
 We want to be a boutique filled with clothing made by companies that believe in environmental sustainability, social responsibility, women empowerment, and kindness.

 We will be phasing out some brands that do not prioritize these values to make room for new designers that we choose not only for their style and beauty, but also for their ethics and business practices.
 What does this mean?
 We will be curating brands that make their clothes in the USA, or have made commitments to fair trade and the wellbeing of the people who make their clothes and work in their factories.
 We will seek out brands that use sustainable or up-cycled fabrics and have made a commitment to reducing their environmental impact.
 We will avoid animal derived products.
 The majority of lines that we carry are women owned and operated companies, and we will be even more mindful about putting our dollars into women-powered businesses.
 We are excited to find and introduce you to small brands that are gems you may never have heard of before.
-Many of the brands we already know and love - like Spell And The Gypsy Collective, Show Me Your Mumu, and Cleobella - are already holding themselves to some of these standards, and we have some new brands in the works that will be arriving to our shop soon.
+Many of the brands we already know and love - like Spell, Show Me Your Mumu, and Cleobella - are already holding themselves to some of these standards, and we have some new brands in the works that will be arriving to our shop soon.

 Not every brand will check every box, but it is our goal to choose the brands we do business with intentionally, and it is important to us that we share core values.
 We are striving for progress, not perfection and it will take us a good time before every piece in our inventory is reflective of these values.
 But know we are working on it.